benjaminhadfield/search-engine/README.md

 **[`Reducer`](https://github.com/benjaminhadfield/search-engine/blob/master/src/com/benhadfield/indexer/Reducer.java)**
-The `Reducer` class takes the inverted index output by the `Grouper` and encodes then writes the postings to disk.
+The `Reducer` class takes the inverted index output by the `Grouper` and writes an encoded version of the postings lists to disk.

 ```java
 class Main {